magnusingason/lokaverkefni-crypto/README.md

 ## How does it work?

 The bot is written in python and reacts to commands given through discord.
-You can command the bot to tip a specific SmileyCoin address through the command:
+The idea behind the bot is that you need to host the bot in order to tip from your own wallet.
+You have to be the host of the bot to tip You can command the bot to tip a specific SmileyCoin address through the command:
 ```
 !sendtoaddress [recievers address] [number of smileycoins you want to tip]
 ```